16 Ways to Prepare for Your Overseas Military Move

 2) You can start some prep work, but don’t bother doing too much without those all-important PCS orders in hand.

-3) Take a look at Move.mil, the official DOD moving portal.
+3) Take a look at Military OneSource's Your OCONUS Move.
 You'll find information about household goods shipment, shipping your car, scheduling, and more.

-4) Check in with your Transportation Office (TMO).
+4) Check in with your local Transportation Office (TMO).
 This is where you'll coordinate all things move related.
-Find your local or receiving office with this handy Transportation Office locator.
+Find your transportation office here.

 5) If you plan to ship a POV (your vehicle), visit PCSmyPOV.
-The government will pay to ship one vehicle, so if you have more than one, you'll have to decide if you'll pay to ship it yourself, sell, or leave behind.
+The government will pay to ship one vehicle and has limitations on the size and weight.
+If you have another vehicle, you'll need to decide if you'll pay to ship it yourself, sell, or leave behind.

 6) Do some scouting with a quick search of the overseas base website and Facebook page.